 Applicants are required to pre-consult with City staff to discuss their project, and ascertain all program details, eligibility, and timeframes.
 Complete applications for financial incentive programs will be reviewed by the City's CIP Steering Committee.
 The Committee will assess applications based on the eligibility requirements and guidelines.
 Projects may also be prioritized based on the strategic goals of the municipality and financial considerations.
-The Committee will make recommendations to the City as to whether or not an application should be approved.
+The Committee will make recommendations to the City, or its delegated approval authority, as to whether or not an application should be approved.